 Contraindicated Drugs for Parkinson's Patients

-More than two dozen drugs should not be taken by Parkinson’s patients because they alter the brain’s dopamine system.
+Several medications should not be taken by Parkinson’s patients because they alter the brain’s dopamine system.
 Always let your neurologist know before you have surgery, so he or she can work with your medical team to keep your Parkinson’s in control.
 View a list of drugs that Parkinson’s patients should not take.

 As Parkinson’s disease progresses, some individuals may need to increase the dosage of their medication to control symptoms.
 With time, patients may notice that, throughout their day, they have periods of good symptom control (“on” time), periods in which symptoms are much more noticeable (“off” time), and even periods in which peak medication levels produce involuntary movements (dyskinesias).
 When people experience these various states throughout the day, they are said to have motor fluctuations (sudden changes in the ability to move).